Dean Cameron: Personal life

 Cameron is married to Jessie Marion, granddaughter of actress Elena Verdugo, and lives in Los Angeles.
 Their son, Duncan, was born in August 2009.
-Cameron rarely uses capital letters.
 Cameron grew up without religion, and was a teen before he realized that "there was a thing called atheism".
 He credits his father with teaching him and his siblings to think critically.

 Listed as a hard-core Libertarian on Cameron's IMDB profile, he tells interviewer Samm Levine that he prefers the term "Freedom Fighter".
 Cameron is also the inventor of the Bill of Rights: Security Edition Cards which have the Bill of Rights stamped on metal the size of a normal playing card.
 The idea is that they can be carried comfortably in the pocket of a flyer, and when a metal detector beeps after detecting the metal, the carrier will have to hand the TSA federal inspectors the card and "give up his Bill of Rights... before boarding a plane."
 The website also sells Bill of Rights luggage tags and socks with the rights printed on them.